 - The military coup in Niger last year added to the supply-side complexities.
 Niger is the world's seventh-largest producer of uranium, possesses Africa's highest-grade uranium ores, and is the second-largest raw uranium exporter to the EU (accounting for up to a quarter of supplies, with France a major importer).
-The newly installed military government revoked the uranium mining licences of France's state-owned Orano, which the managers say raises the likelihood that Niger is strengthening ties with Russia. - Production at Cameco (the world's largest publicly traded uranium company) appears to have been largely contracted out for the next five years, with sales agreements from 2024 to 2028 at comparable levels to that of attributable production over the period.
-We look at Cameco in greater detail on page 10.
+The newly installed military government revoked the uranium mining licences of France's state-owned Orano, raising the likelihood that Niger is strengthening ties with Russia. - Production at Cameco (the world's largest publicly traded uranium company) appears to have been largely contracted out for the next five years, with sales agreements from 2024 to 2028 at comparable levels to that of attributable production over the period.
+We look at Cameco in greater detail on page 11.